 The bottom line is you absolutely need to know and keep track of which credit card to use for which type of spending.
-Scroll to the bottom to download a free copy of my bonus categories checklist, as well as pin the bonus category infographic to your travel hacking Pinterest board.
+Scroll to the bottom to download a free copy of my bonus categories checklist.

 2. Some cards, like the Chase Freedom and the Discover It, have rotating bonus categories that change each quarter.
 With these cards, you’ll earn 5x the points or cash back on whatever the bonus categories are for that quarter up to $1,500 in spending.
 Before the new quarter begins, you need to activate the bonus category in order to qualify for the 5x the points or cash back.
 Both cards have no annual fee.